 Go North, Aliyah & Klitah Coordinator

 Most of Acco's residents work within the city itself.
-There are numerous factories and industries housed in the city, including Refael and Tambor.
-Many residents also choose to work in Haifa, a short commute away.
+There are numerous factories and industries housed in the city, including Rafael and Tambor, and several hotels and tourist businesses.

 Accessibility to Employment

 The city offers a wide variety of employment opportunities as well as frequent bus and train transportation to such cities as Haifa, Nahariya, Karmiel and Tel Aviv as well as to area office parks.
 Haifa is less than 30 minutes away by train and Tel Aviv is about an hour and a half away.
 Nahariya is a 15 minute drive and Karmiel is about a 25 minute drive away.

 Although Acco has a mixed Jewish/Arab population, there are no schools with a mixed student body.
 The city is home to 20 schools, both religious and secular, including Shuvu, Noam, Beit Yaakov, and Amit, which go from 1st grade until 12th.
 There are also free day-care centers and Ganim (pre-schools) located within the city that charge around 300 NIS a month.
 Acco is also home to a Yeshivat Hesder and a Michlala where students can earn a BA or BS.
 There is also a Navy Officer training school and a center for education for adults aged 18-40, which hosts psychometric tests, higher education for soldiers.
 There is a Vocational training Center for Electronics, CNC, Metal Working, Soldering and more.

 The city has an active chapter of the Bnei Akiva youth movement, as well as a "Noar Lomed V'Oved" group which provides recreational and group programs.
 About ten percent of Acco's youth also study music in the city's conservatory.